African-American culture: Professions

 Historically, Black Americans have been excluded from various professions and have faced overrepresentation in certain fields.
 The separation of the American labor force traces back to colonial times when white laborers frequently declined to associate with free blacks in the North.
 Following the Civil War, as 4 million former slaves gained their freedom, white Southerners were intent on ensuring that African Americans remained engaged in low-level agricultural labor.
 Vagrancy laws and limitations on labor mobility compelled numerous free blacks to become sharecroppers, a job that offered minimal prospects for social advancement.
 As the Southern United States started industrializing in the late 1800s and early 1900s, business owners barred Black Americans from skilled positions in Southern factories, while white unions in the North also discriminated against blacks.
 Consequently, African Americans were increasingly restricted to unskilled jobs in lumber, mining, and shipping sectors—rural industries requiring inexpensive labor in isolated areas.
 Labor camps had inadequate working conditions, and the pay was minimal.
 These circumstances compelled numerous African American women to join the labor force in the late 1800s to supply their families with essential income, a trend distinctive to the black community.
 In 1870, for instance, roughly 49 percent of black women in the country were employed, whereas only 16.5 percent of white women had jobs.
 The vast majority of African American women employed were found in service positions such as laundresses, domestic workers, and cooks.
 While certain black men and women attempted to push for improved working conditions, social obstacles in the South rendered their efforts mostly ineffective.
 By 1900, almost 85 percent of African Americans in the South were employed as laborers, farmers, planters, farm supervisors, domestic workers, waitstaff, and laundry employees.

 Herbalism

 African Americans have used various herbs such as black walnut, elderberry, sage, mullein, cotton, sassafras, basil leaf and wormwood.
 Slave women used cotton seeds, bark and roots for menstrual issues and to prevent pregnancies.

 Cultural appropriation

 Wiggers are white people who appropriate black culture.
 White people such as Eminem have utilized, used, adopted, and appropriated elements of African American culture as a means to articulate their own dissent.
 In 2015, Rachel Dolezal went viral for pretending to be black.
+Other white celebrities who have been accused of appropriating African-American culture are Ariana Grande, Kim Kardashian, Iggy Azalea, Post Malone and Elvis Presley.